cmeissner/cmeissner/README.md

 #### How to reach me: ...

-You can reach me either on Mastodon.
+You can reach me on Mastodon.

 <!--